Our Lady of Grace Church: An Architectural Treasure

 Image: John Charnock, courtesy Royal Museums Greenwich (CC BY-NC-ND)

 By the early 19th century, the Eastcombe estate had evolved to include three magnificent residences.
 The broader area between Greenwich and Charlton, including the Nethercombe, Westcombe and Eastcombe estates, once featured numerous grand houses.
 Today, only two buildings survive from all these estates: Highcombe House from Eastcombe and Woodlands House from the Nethercombe estate.
-This exceptional rarity makes the preservation of Highcombe House crucial for understanding the area's historic development and social history.
+This exceptional rarity makes the preservation of both our church and Highcombe House crucial for understanding the area's historic development and social history.

 The Three Houses Shown on the 1893 Map